AlexaWu/SQL-Project---Data-Analysis/Advanced JOINs & Performance Tuning.md

 [Date/Time Functions and Operators](https://www.postgresql.org/docs/8.2/functions-datetime.html)

-- find those web events that occurred after, but not more than 1 day after, another web event, the result includes a column for the channel variable in both instances of the table
+- Find those web events that occurred after, but not more than 1 day after, another web event, the result includes a column for the channel variable in both instances of the table

 ```javascript
 SELECT we1.id AS we_id,